-Regulation 83.1 provides: - "failure of a licensee to reduce the AT&C losses during the year by 3 percent would be penalized on shortfall in the projected level of AT&C losses by an amount equivalent to the cost of quantum of energy to be lost due to inability of the licensee to plan and achieve reduction of AT&C losses by a minimum of 3 percent"
+Provided that it shall be obligatory on the licensee whose AT&C losses during the previous year are in excess of 30 percent, to project reduction of such losses by a minimum of 3 percent during the year for which a Tariff Application is made.
+Any shortfall in the projected level of AT&C losses for such year, in this regard, may be penalized by an amount equivalent to the cost of the quantum of energy to be lost due to inability of the licensee to plan and achieve reduction of AT&C losses by a minimum of 3 percent from the previous year's level as may be allowed.
+Such amount shall be calculated at the average-over-all-unit-cost of sale of power, as approved by the Commission for such year."